stefanholzapfel/lit-translate/README.md

 Use as many interpolation values as you want.
 Just add them as properties to the interpolation object.

-Interplolations can be strings, TemplateResults or DirectiveResults.
-That means you can e.g. nest translate directives in eachother:
+Interpolations can be strings, TemplateResults or DirectiveResults.
+That means you can e.g. nest translate directives in each other:
 ```
 <span>translate('app.my_string', { test_var: translate('app.nested_string') })</span>
 ```